electricimp/imp-central-impt/DevelopmentGuide.md

 1. If needed, update your code, create and run a new build by the same command as above.

-1. When you satisfied by your code, mark the latest build by a tag "MyRC1" and set *flagged* attribute to `true` (it saves the build from unintentional deletion).
+1. When you satisfied by your code, mark the latest build by a tag, for example, "MyRC1" and set *flagged* attribute to `true` (it saves the build from unintentional deletion).
   `impt build update --descr "My Release Candidate 1" --tag MyRC1 --flagged`
   **TODO** screenshot - the same command with aliases